forceCpp/openDiscordBot/README.md

 # Install
 you need python to be installed

-and install the discord.py and openai with `pip install discord.py` and `pip install openai`
+and install the discord.py and openai with the command `pip install discord.py` and `pip install openai`

-this is app

 # Run
 if you created the `.env` file and enterd the api key and discord bot token